4 Ways to Prioritize Health During National Nutrition Month

 3. Drink plenty of water.

 Water intake is an essential part of a healthy diet.
 Drinking water helps prevent dehydration, which can lead to unclear thinking, poor health and decreased energy.
-Meert recommends patients aim for at least eight glasses of water per day, which adds up to 64 fluid ounces.
+Johnston recommends patients aim for at least eight glasses of water per day, which adds up to 64 fluid ounces.

 4. Limit refined carbs as much as possible.